Lubiąż Abbey: History

 The abbey is situated near a ford across the Oder river.
 Originally, the area had been a fortified site of pagan worship.
 This complex was presumably destroyed by 1109.
 Later, a Benedictine monastery and church of Saint James may have been established about 1150, but, if it had ever existed, had already been abandoned before 1163.
 At any rate, the area was densely forested well into the 12th century.
 The area had been mainly inhabited by Poles, however, German settlement in the area slowly increased.

 At this time the area belonged to the Duchy of Silesia, bequeathed by Duke Bolesław III Wrymouth of Poland to his eldest son Władysław II in 1138.
 In a fratricidal conflict of the Polish Piast dynasty, Władysław was expelled by his younger brother and fled to Altenburg in the Holy Roman Empire.
 With the aid by Emperor Frederick Barbarossa, however, his sons were restored to their Silesian heritage in 1163.

 Władysław's eldest son, Duke Bolesław I the Tall, had spent several years in German exile.
 When he assumed the rule of Lower Silesia, he invited Cistercian monks from Pforta Abbey on the Saale River (in present-day Thuringia) and settled them in Lubiąż as the first of their order in Silesia.
 Due to lack of funding and political turmoil, construction, which started in 1163, dragged on for years.
 The first monastery complex was finally completed 1175, when Duke Bolesław I issued the official foundation charter at Grodziec Castle.
 Through drainage works the monks reclaimed land in the swampy environs of the monastery, implemented three-field crop rotation and laid out vineyards.
 Their efforts were successful and marked the beginning of the medieval German Ostsiedlung to Silesia.
+Lubiąż was, at the time of its foundation, the furthest east point of German settlement in Slavic lands.

 About 1200 the abbey church was rebuilt, at that time the first Brick Gothic building in the region.
 When Duke Bolesław I died in 1201, he was buried under the high altar.
 The rise of Lubiąż continued under the rule of his son Duke Henry I the Bearded and his consort Hedwig of Andechs.
 Henry's reign brought a considerable increase in power in Silesia, including through the acquisition of the Duchy of Krakow in 1232, which made him Senior Duke of Poland.
 His rule ushered in a heyday of the monastery.
 In 1202 the monastery already owned 27 villages and towns, some of which it had built itself and some of which had been donated to it.

-In 1202 the couple established Trzebnica Abbey, which in 1220 became a daughter house of Lubiąż by order of Pope Honorius III.
-It was followed by the establishment in 1222 of Mogiła Abbey (nowadays part of Nowa Huta) in Lesser Poland and Henryków Abbey in 1227.
-In 1249 the monks of Lubiąż took over the former Augustinian abbey of Kamieniec and in 1256 even established a monastery at Byszewo in Kuyavia, relocated to Koronowo in 1288.